Unexpected shape of the primordial black hole mass function: Outlook

 \section{Outlook}

 When the power spectrum of primordial perturbations is enhanced across a broad range of scales, a significant contribution to the PBH mass function emerges from heavy black holes associated with the infrared scale.
+This is quite natural in our statistics as the required two main conditions: 1) the existence of a peak in $\vec{x}=\vec{x}_0$ and 2) the maximum of the compaction function at $r=r_m$, become more uncorrelated for larger distances $r_m$.

 In this Letter, we have highlighted this phenomenon, which arises from over-densities in the form of thin (UV-scale) spherical shells, characteristic of the typical compaction function profile.
 This additional dominant contribution has the potential to reshape constraints from PBH overproduction from gravitational wave signals.
 Also, even for moderately broad power spectra, a bimodal distribution arises which effectively narrows the viable range for PBH as the dominant form of DM, particularly in the asteroid-mass window.
 The reason is that, since the subdominant UV population has to avoid the evaporation bounds, the dominant IR population must be shifted to values which are significantly higher than the existing lower bound in this window.
 A more thorough quantitative analysis of these effects is left for future study.

 Our findings also reveal that, in the presence of a broad spectrum, the statistics of initial perturbations that will collapse into PBH are pushed to the boundary between Type I and Type II.
 This calls for a deeper understanding of PBH formation through Type II fluctuations, which are often ignored since they require higher (and hence exponentially suppressed) values of the over-density compared to the more standard Type I fluctuations--see \cite{type2} for recent numerical studies.
 Additionally, dedicated simulations of gravitational collapse for configurations with large values of $w$, involving in turn large separation of scales, are needed to confirm the extrapolation \cite{musco,albert} of a threshold saturation in the Type I case.